 Expedition Education Modules are designed to reach out in new ways to teachers, students, and the general public and share the excitement of daily at-sea discoveries and the science behind NOAA’s major ocean exploration initiatives with the people around the world.
 Each module provides access to an expedition purpose/overview, lessons, Multimedia Discovery Missions, OceanAGE Career Connections, and other resources.

 The Multimedia Discovery Missions are a series of 14 interactive multimedia presentations and learning activities that address topics ranging from Chemosynthesis and Hydrothermal Vent Life to Deep-sea Benthos, Plate Tectonics, Tides, and more.

 Learning Ocean Science through Ocean Exploration is an updated curriculum for teachers of Grades 6-12 that takes lesson plans that were developed for NOAA ocean explorations and the Ocean Explorer website and presents them in a comprehensive scope and sequence through subject area categories that cut across individual expeditions.
 Each lesson focuses on an inquiry-based approach to teaching and learning and is correlated to the National Science Education Standards.

 Between 2001 and 2009, the NOAA Office of Exploration and Research (OER) sponsored 11 expeditions to explore deep-sea organisms and ecosystems in the Gulf of Mexico.
 Some of these sites are within a few miles of the Deepwater Horizon well.
 Each of these expeditions was documented with an extensive web presence that included lesson plans for educators at grade levels 5 through 12.
 OER’s Gulf of Mexico Deep-Sea Ecosystem Education Materials Collection includes a selection of these lesson plans together with new lessons and additional background information about the Deepwater Horizon blowout event.

 Ocean Explorer professional development offerings provide opportunities for teachers and other educators to engage in learning more about ocean exploration.
-The offerings are designed to introduce participants to premiere ocean scientists/explorers and their research and explorations and at the same time, provide exemplary tools and resources to enhance the teaching and learning of ocean science and NOAA endeavors in ocean exploration.
-Onsite professional development workshops are offered around the country in cooperation with our Ocean Explorer Education Alliance Partners and online professional development is offered regularly in cooperation with the College of Exploration.
+The offerings are designed to introduce participants to premiere ocean scientists/explorers and their research and explorations.
+At the same time, we provide exemplary tools and resources for the classroom to enhance the teaching and learning of ocean science and NOAA endeavors in ocean exploration.
+Onsite professional development workshops are offered around the country in cooperation with our Ocean Explorer Education Alliance Partners.
+Online professional development is offered regularly in cooperation with the College of Exploration.